AdaptiveCpp/AdaptiveCpp/doc/installing.md

 Operating system support currently strongly focuses on Linux.
 On Mac, only the CPU backend is expected to work.
 Windows support with CPU and CUDA backends is experimental, see [Using AdaptiveCpp on Windows](https://github.com/OpenSYCL/OpenSYCL/wiki/Using-AdaptiveCpp-on-Windows).

+## Installation as a package

+The following package managers have AdaptiveCpp available:
+* The Arch Linux AUR has a package under the name [adaptivecpp](https://aur.archlinux.org/packages/adaptivecpp).
+* A Homebrew distribution for MacOS is available under the name [adaptivecpp](https://formulae.brew.sh/formula/adaptivecpp#default).

 ## Installation from source (Linux)

 ### Software dependencies